 2013-MAY: The Cabinet Secretary for Health, Alex Neil MSP, said that the Government intends to introduce the Marriage and Civil Partnership (Scotland) bill before the summer recess which comes at the end of 2013-JUN.

-- 2013-JUN-27: Scottish Government publishes the Marriage and Civil Partnerships Bill which, if passed, would allow same-sex couples to marry.
+- 2013-JUN-27: Scottish Government publishes the Marriage and Civil Partnerships Bill which would allow same-sex couples to marry.

 Topics discussed in this section: